lkdjiin/electr/README.md

 awesome and close to what I want but it's so huge and not at all specialized!
 I want to deal with ohms, farads, volts, etc and not with kilograms nor with furlongs ;)

-## Versioning

-I start to version this project even if there is no code yet, so readers will be able to spot the modifications easily in a Changelog file.